Unity-Technologies/ml-agents/ml-agents-envs/README.md

 The `mlagents_envs` Python package contains one sub package:

-* `mlagents.envs`: A low level API which allows you to interact directly with a Unity Environment.
+* `mlagents_envs`: A low level API which allows you to interact directly with a Unity Environment.
 See [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Python-API.md) for more information on using this package.